by Hank Friedman

 1st and 9th: Hearing ones soul's calling.
 Committing to a spiritual path.
 Becoming a teacher.

 1st and 11th: Awakening to ones deepest wishes.
 Aiming towards greater fulfillment.
+Learning to receive.
 Presenting oneself to a larger audience.

 1st and 12th: The reliquishment of ego.
 The loss of self positively, e.g. spiritual breakthroughs, or negatively, breakdowns or addictions.
 (The strength/weakness of the two house lords is the determining factor.)